christie-nhs-data-science/DQMaRC/README.rst

 For deploying the Shiny app on a server, follow the `official Shiny for Python deployment guide <https://shiny.posit.co/py/docs/install-create-run.html>`_.

+You can test the DQMaRC ShinyLive Demo by copying and pasting the URL located [HERE](https://github.com/christie-nhs-data-science/DQMaRC/blob/main/DQMaRC_ShinyLiveEditor_link) into your webbrowser.

 Documentation
 -------------

-Comprehensive documentation for DQMaRC, including detailed API references and user guides, is available `HERE <https://readthedocs.com/dqmarc>`_ or in the project ``docs/`` directory.
+Comprehensive documentation for DQMaRC, including detailed API references and user guides, is available `HERE <https://christie-nhs-data-science.github.io/DQMaRC/>`_ or in the project ``docs/`` directory.

 Repo Structure
 --------------